 - Regrettably, though, its existence as a species continues to be threatened by several factors.
 For the moment, its greatest threat comes from the presence of a deadly chytridiomycosis fungus.
 Habitat loss also poses a great danger.

 - The ongoing effects of climate change, however, may also soon endanger the Mountain Chicken.
 Given all these factors, the IUCN presently lists the amphibian as Critically Endangered.
 This status appears on its Red List of Threatened Species.

 Mountain Chicken Physical Description

-Their coloring develops extremely variable since it seems Nature loves variety.
+Its coloring also develops extremely variable since it seems Nature loves variety.
 Consequently, individuals may be numerous colors.
 These include brown, barred, or spotted on the upper body.
 The sides and lower body typically show a shade of orange yellow.

-Additionally, the body develops robust and strongly muscled.
-Perhaps most noteworthy is the presence of a large spur on each of the male’s thumbs.
-These they use to grasp the female during mating.
+The body of this fascinating animal further develops as relatively robust and strongly muscled for its kind.
+Perhaps most noteworthy of all is the presence of a large spur on each of the male’s thumbs.
+These the creature evolved to grasp the female during mating.

-They will inhabit a variety of habitats, provided there is a stream nearby.
+There, individuals frequently inhabit a variety of habitats, provided there is a stream nearby.
 These include secondary forests, plantations, scrub, ravines, grasslands, and palm groves.
-In addition, they prefer altitudes of no more than 1,410 ft (430 m).
+Most individuals also prefer altitudes of no more than 1,410 ft (430 m).

 The Mountain Chicken also evolved as primarily nocturnal in its patterns of activity.
 Mainly hunting at night, it does so as an ambush predator.
 It’s also well known among researchers for its voracious appetite.
 It happily eats virtually any prey that fits in its mouth.

 Due to this indiscriminate feeding pattern, its typical prey understandably includes a wide range of victims.
 The majority of these, though, consist of various local insects and small crustaceans.
 It does, however, occasionally eat bats, snakes, and even other frogs.